-Zack is the lead actor in Peanut Butter Falcon, a role that was written specifically for him.
+Zack is the lead actor in Peanut Butter Falcon, along with Dakota Johnson and Shia LaBeoufa.
+The role was written specifically for him.
 In it, he plays Zak, a young man who lives in a nursing home because his family isn’t in the picture, and the state has determined he can’t live on his own.
 In his quest to meet his hero, an all-star wrestler, he escapes and takes off into the night.
 Zack is a man with Down syndrome.
 The film is authentic to things in his life experience, something we don’t see in media often enough.
 Throughout the conversation, we learned about Zack, but we also learned about his activist mom.
 Shelley said when doctors told her to leave Zack at an institution because he’d be a vegetable, she told them, “It’s a good thing I’m a vegetarian.
 I’ll take my vegetable to go.”

 Shelly Rohe: Hi, Zack!

 Zack Gottsagen: Hi.

 Rohe: I saw the movie, Peanut Butter Falcon.
 It was great.

 Rohe: I hear that you have been an actor for a long time.
 Can you tell me a little bit about that?

 Zack Gottsagen: Yeah.
 For me, I was in school before I was in movies.
 I went to a Palm Beach High School.
 Dreyfoos School for Arts and, of course, Middle School of the Arts.